ibm-cloud-docs/vmwaresolutions/vcenter/vc_addinstancetousraccount.md

 Ensure that the {{site.data.keyword.cloud_notm}} account that you want to migrate the instance to is not an IaaS-only account.
 An IaaS-only account is an {{site.data.keyword.cloud_notm}} infrastructure account that is not linked to an {{site.data.keyword.cloud_notm}} account.

-For more information about how to link your Iaas-only account to your PaaS account, see [Follow these steps to link your IaaS and PaaS accounts](https://www.ibm.com/cloud/blog/follow-steps-link-iaas-paas-accounts){:external}.
+For more information about how to link your Iaas-only account to your PaaS account, see [Linking your IaaS and PaaS accounts](https://www.ibm.com/cloud/blog/follow-steps-link-iaas-paas-accounts){:external}.

 ## Procedure to migrate instances
 {: #vc_addinstancetousraccount-procedure}